jonnonz1/nz-statute-book/acts/public/1980/family-court-act-1980.md

   (gd) the Civil Union Act 2004:
   (h) any other enactment for the time being in force.
 (1A)
-(2) Subject to subsection (3), any jurisdiction or power conferred on a Family Court under or by virtue of any enactment shall be exercised by a Family Court Judge.
+(2) Subject to subsection (3), any jurisdiction or power conferred on the Family Court under or by virtue of any enactment shall be exercised by a Family Court Judge.
-(3) Nothing in this section shall prevent a District Court, or a District Court Judge who is not a Family Court Judge, from exercising any jurisdiction or power that is vested in it or him under or by virtue of any enactment to the extent and in the manner specified in that enactment.
+(3) Nothing in this section shall prevent the District Court, or a District Court Judge who is not a Family Court Judge, from exercising any jurisdiction or power that is vested in it or him under or by virtue of any enactment to the extent and in the manner specified in that enactment.

 ### 11A Attendance at hearings
-(1) Unless the Act under which proceedings are brought provides otherwise, the only persons who may attend a hearing of proceedings in a Family Court are as follows:
+(1) Unless the Act under which proceedings are brought provides otherwise, the only persons who may attend a hearing of proceedings in the Family Court are as follows:
   (a) officers of the court:
   (b) parties to the proceedings:
   (c) lawyers representing parties to the proceedings: